nodemcu/nodemcu-firmware/docs/modules/tls.md

 The certificate can not be loaded into the flash chip at initial boot of the firmware.
 It only can be supplied by passing the PEM data as a string value to `tls.cert.auth`.
 This will store the certificate into the flash chip and turn on verification for that certificate.
-Subsequent boots of the nodemcu can then use `tls.cert.auth(true)` and use the stored certificate.
+Subsequent boots of the esp can then use `tls.cert.auth(true)` and use the stored certificate.